5T33Z0/OC-Little-Translated/Content/D_Updating_OpenCore/README.md

 ## Adding kext URLs to OCAT

 OCAT does not contain all the links to kext repos.
-You can tell missing repo links by a grey box in front of thm.
-In order to fetch updates for these kexts, you have to add links to the corresponding repo to `KextURL.txt`.
+You can tell if a link to a repo is missing by a grey box in front of a kext.
+In order to fetch updates for these kexts, you have to add links to the corresponding repos to `KextURL.txt`.
+You can do this manually from within the app, but it's a bit tedious.
+So we will edit the text file directly.

 **Instructions**